The Risks of Hiring Freelance

 The cost difference between hiring freelance and hiring through a video company

 The funny thing is, we charge you no more than you would pay if you were to hire the same level of videographer directly.
-And really, this is what you need to consider the most – if you find an freelancer charging less than our rates, you really should think about what you’re really getting for that discount.
+And really, this is what you need to consider the most – if you find a freelance videographer charging less than our rates, you should think about what you’re really getting for that discount.

-There are more perks that we should point out that are often not considered when you make that decision to hire direct:
+There are more perks when hiring through a professional video company that we should point out.
+These are often not considered when you make that decision to hire direct:

 When you hire through a company, you have a personal representative at that company who now has a personal interest in assuring you are well taken care of.
 They are more easily available as well to answer your questions.
 Really what you are getting is a production manager and at no additional cost to you.